flamewave000/dragonflagon-arch/README.md

 await EyeDropper.getColor(app?: Application)
 ```

-The `app` parameter is optional, and is mostly used as an easy way to have the eye dropper automatically refocus your application after it has completed its task of minimizing/maximizing all windows.
+The `app` parameter is optional, and is just used as an easy way to have the eye dropper automatically refocus your application after it has completed its task of minimizing/maximizing all windows.

 ![Quick Colour Picker Demo Video](.assets/lights-colourpicker.gif)